No One Can Read an Excel Spreadsheet

 What can we make of this data?
 Is May a really good month?
 Is July really bad?
 We don't know.

-Having the data all split up like this makes it impossible to chart this data as a line, run or control chart.
+Having the data all split up like this makes it impossible to chart this data as a smart control chart.
 You will have to put it back into a single column to chart it:

 Please stop trying to create "readable" spreadsheets.
 No one can read them or learn anything useful from them.
 Put your data in a column and chart the results—control charts for time series data and column or Pareto charts for categories.
 Use histograms to show the spread of data.